 We also left aside the post-Steve Perry era, since — let’s be honest — you could argue that all of those tracks are, outside of Journey’s most committed fans, essentially little-heard deep cuts.

-Instead, our five songs are plucked from the band’s late-1970s period, as Gregg Rolie and Neal Schon polished up their seminal fusion-rock sound and then saw the band go supernova with the addition of a pair of Steves, first Perry and then drummer Steve Smith.
+Instead, our five songs are plucked from the band’s pre-1981 era, as Gregg Rolie and Neal Schon polished up their seminal fusion-y prog-rock sound and then saw the band go supernova with the addition of a pair of Steves – first Steve Perry and then drummer Steve Smith.

-Rolie and Smith, in exclusive SER Sitdowns, offer some insights too, as we go beyond the hits with Journey …
+Rolie and Smith, in exclusive Something Else!
+Sitdowns, offer some insights too, as we go beyond the hits with Journey …

-“OPENED THE DOOR,” (INFINITY, 1978): The last song on the first album to feature Steve Perry, “Open the Door” is perhaps the perfect intersecting point between Journey’s early fusion-rock sound and the looming pop ballardry that would hurtle Journey into its 1980s-era status as platinum-selling arena gods.
+“OPENED THE DOOR,” (INFINITY, 1978): The last song on the first album to feature Steve Perry, “Open the Door” is perhaps the perfect intersecting point between Journey’s early blending of prog, fusion and rock with the looming pop ballardry that would hurtle Journey into its 1980s-era status as platinum-selling arena gods.

 “Opened the Door” begins like every achingly gorgeous, ear-wormy love song they ever hit with a few years later — but after Perry’s initial three minutes, Gregg Rolie joins in a soaring vocal bridge (“yeah, you opened …”), and from there Neal Schon and Co. are loosened from those binding conventions.
 Aynsley Dunbar, on his final recording date with Journey, sets a thunderous cadence, and Schon powers the song — and this album — to its soaring conclusion.